Jerome Boyd

+He is the son of former Seattle Seahawks linebacker Jerome Boyd.

 Professional career

 Oakland Raiders

-Boyd was signed by the Oakland Raiders as an undrafted free agent following the 2009 NFL Draft on April 29.
+Boyd was signed by the Oakland Raiders as an undrafted free agent following the 2009 NFL draft on April 29.
 He was waived on September 5 and re-signed to the practice squad on September 6.
 He was promoted to the active roster on December 30.
 He was waived on September 4, 2010.
 He was re-signed on March 2, 2011.
 He was released in October 2011 by the Oakland Raiders to make room for Chinedum Ndukwe.
-He was promoted to the active roster again on November 10, 2011 after the Raiders waived Chinedum Ndukwe.
+He was promoted to the active roster again on November 10, 2011, after the Raiders waived Chinedum Ndukwe.